KateLotero/Dashboard__NILM/README.md

 Bbackend_to_MongoDB('2022-01-01')

 On the other hand, BBackend_Final shows how a model is obtained, in this case, for the fridge.
 A similar approach can be used for the microwave and the washing machine.
+We share the best models for the fridge, washer and microwave as .hdf5 files.

 ### API
 This directory contains the API developed on Flask.